Duet3D/wiki-content/User_manual/Machine_configuration/robot_firmware.md

 When a Jacobian matrix is not quadratic or or has reduced rank, the so-called generalized inverse must be calculated instead.
 A generalized inverse calculates a solution which has minimal quadratic square difference.

 Research has developed different methods for calculation.
-Currently, the Moore-Penrose inverse is calculated with the method described in "Singular Value Decomposition and Least Square Solutions" by G. H. Golub and C. Reinsch from 1970 http://people.duke.edu/~hpgavin/SystemID/References/Golub+Reinsch-NM-1970.pdf which uses Householder transformation, QR transformation, calcuating singular values and singular vectors and an iterative process to reach the desired precision.
+Currently, the Moore-Penrose inverse is calculated with the method described in "Singular Value Decomposition and Least Square Solutions" by G. H. Golub and C. Reinsch from 1970 http://people.duke.edu/~hpgavin/SystemID/References/Golub+Reinsch-NM-1970.pdf which uses Householder transformation and Givens rotation to calculate singular values and singular vectors.
+An iterative process results in the generalized inverse with given precision.
 The resulting generalized inverse allows calculation of actuator angles from cartesian position and endpoint orientation.

+This jacobian and inverse values is most exact if using small steps, i. e. small segments.
+Tests result in 0.5 mm long segments is a good candidate to calculate long distances (e.g. calculate LimitPosition to check whether the goal is reachable).
+For the move itself, the shortest segments are best, because rotational axes produce curves instead of straight lines, so a balance between precision and performance cost (the MCU has limited capabilities) must be found.
+The default is 0.1 segment lengths.

 # Orientation types